Woodcote: Churches

 By 1406 the parish of St. Andrew, South Stoke had at Woodcote a dependent chapel that served both Woodcote and Exlade Street.
 The chapel was dedicated to St. Leonard and there is a record from 1467 of John Chadworth, Bishop of Lincoln, issuing a licence for services at it.
 Architectural evidence suggests that the chapel, which had an apsidal chancel, was much older and probably dated from the 12th century.
 In 1845–46 St. Leonard's was rebuilt to the designs of the Gothic Revival architect H.J.
 Underwood.
 Of the original building little survives except the outer flintwork of the chancel walls.
 St. Leonard's parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Checkendon, Ipsden, North Stoke, Stoke Row and Whitchurch-on-Thames.
 Woodcote also has Roman Catholic and Methodist churches.

 The people of Woodcote and Exlade Street could not afford to pay a priest to serve at the chapel, and in 1597 it was recorded that the vicar of South Stoke held services at St. Leonard's only on Christmas Day, Easter Day and a few other days each year.
 Some worshippers travelled 3 mi each way to South Stoke to go to church, but most preferred to travel less than 1 mi to Saints' Peter and Paul in the adjacent parish of Checkendon.
 The law obliged everyone to worship in their own parishes, so since 1595 the Rector of Checkendon had prosecuted people from Exlade Street and Woodcote in the local archdeacon's court for coming to his church.
 In response the faithful of Exlade Street and Woodcote petitioned John Whitgift, Archbishop of Canterbury for permission to worship at Checkendon.
 Whitgift granted the request, so long as they continued to attend their parish church in South Stoke four times a year.
 In 1653 the faithful of Woodcote and Exlade Street petitioned for St. Leonard's to be made a separate parish, but their request was not granted.

 Schools

 Langtree School, The Oratory School and Woodcote Primary School are all in the village.
 Langtree School is a comprehensive school and recently became a DfES Specialist Performing Arts College.
-Woodcote Breakfast Club is based in Langtree School and Woodcote After School Club is based in the primary school.
+Woodcote Breakfast Club and Woodcote After School Club are based in the primary school.
 There are two pre-schools.
 The Cabin pre-school was founded by Mrs Rose Hunt in 1974.
 It had two previous homes until in 1986, when Mrs Bella Saunders, the Chairperson at the time, along with the Management Committee began raising funds for a new building. £10,000 was raised in just twelve months.
 The current building was installed in 1987 during the Christmas holidays within the grounds of Langtree School.
 In September 1996, the name was changed from The Cabin Playschool to The Cabin Pre-School.